Tgopal00/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 - Casual riders ride approximately two times the amount of members and prefer to ride on the weekends whereas members prefer to ride on the weekdays.
 - For members, work hours (8AM and 5PM) is considered the most popular time of day to ride and the duration of their trips are relatively stable.
 However, for casual riders, 5PM is considered the most popular time of day to ride but the duration of their trips are the longest from 10AM to 2PM.
 - Summer is the most popular time of the year for both casual riders and members.
 - Preferred start and end stations of casual riders consist of parks, museums, theaters, shorelines, and other recreational sites, thus indicating their preference for attractions and leisure activities.
-Preferred start and end stations for members consist of universities, transporation centers, grocery stores, and resedential areas.
+Preferred start and end stations for members consist of universities, transporation centers, grocery stores, and resedential areas, thus indicating there preference for using bikes as a way to carry out their daily routines (e.g. going to and from work, home, buying goods, etc.).

 ### 6b.
 How can these trends apply to Cyclistic's new marketing strategy?
 After identifying the main differences between casual riders and members, a new marketing strategy in order to convert casual riders into members should consider these three recommendations: